 Water is transported from area lakes through underground raw water transmission lines to treatment facilities.
-Current raw water delivery to the treatment plants has a firm capacity of 60 mgd.
+Current raw water delivery to the treatment plants has a firm capacity of 60 million gallons daily (MGD).

 Clear Fork of the Brazos

-A large pump station on the banks of the Clear Fork of the Brazos River, near Ft.
-Phantom Hill Lake allows up to 650 MGD to be pumped into Lake Ft.
-Phantom Hill.
+A large pump station on the banks of the Clear Fork of the Brazos River, near Fort Phantom Hill Lake allows up to 650 MGD to be pumped into Lake Fort Phantom Hill.
 Pumping begins under selected volume and quality conditions.